NathanielSlw/fullname2username/README.md

 ## Output

 - All generated usernames combined in `all_usernames.txt`
-- If `--save-individual` is used, individual files for each format are saved in the folder `./individual-usernames/`
+- If `--save-formats` is used, individual files for each format are saved in the folder `./f2u-individual-usernames/`

 ## Install